 But as you probably know, in Google My Business you can only edit one set of opening hours – so how is Google discovering these split business hours for different services at the same location?

-From analysis of how a few companies are achieving this, including Velocity Credit Union and Anchor Bank, there is a strong correlation between three things resulting in Drive-Thru hours being presented on a Google My Business listing.
+From analysis of how a few companies have been achieving this historically, including Velocity Credit Union and Anchor Bank, there is a strong correlation between three things resulting in Drive-Thru hours being presented on a Google My Business listing.

-At this moment in time there is guaranteed way of implementing this on your Google My Business listing, I mean, Anchor Bank have them showing and they don’t even know how to change them!
+For a long time there has been no guaranteed way of implementing this on your Google My Business listing, or even managing them – for example, Anchor Bank who had achieved them didn’t even know how to change them!

-Google’s official stance on populating these hours is:
+Google’s official stance on populating these hours was:

 The different hours are pulled automatically by our system since that business has separate pages for public facing departments.
 We can’t guarantee that every business will get their hours listed like this on the Knowledge Graph, but in order to have it you’ll need to set up separate pages for each department so our system can find the information.